What is a pilot?

 5. Acquire a flight instructor certificate

 A commercial pilot can log in flight hours and earn extra money while working as a flight instructor.
-Since most airlines require a significant amount of flight hours to work as a pilot, becoming a flight instructor is the best way to accumulate the flight hours and experience needed to be a strong candidate for an airline pilot.
+Since most airlines require a significant amount of flight hours, becoming a flight instructor is the best way to accumulate the flight hours and experience needed to be a strong candidate.

 There are different flight instructor certificates you can earn based on what you’re interested in teaching.
-Here are the different type of certificates:
+Here are the different types of certificates:

 There are many flight schools offering these certificates, including CFI Academy, Thrust Flight, Regal Air, and more.